gjtiquia/project_accounting/readme.md

+Problem Statement:

+An accounting system will be designed as a digital tool to manage wealth and financial status efficiently.
+The system will help by keeping track of the user's income and expense, and appropriately present the data to the user.

-Problem statement:
+Problem Setting:

-Accounting system (Shumin)
-background information:
-Learn how to manage our financial status is an important lesson for all of us.
-More and more people choose to use digital tools to manage their wealth efficiently.

-Aim:
-In this idea, we target to build an accounting system to help people keep track of their income and expense.
-Minimally, the system shall include basic functions including
+More than one user can use the system.

+Program Functions (1-6 are basic function requirements, 7-8 are other useful functions):
-1) add records of income and expenses;
+1) Add records of income and expenses;

-2) the records should contain some basic information, like amount, date, types of income or expense (e.g. food, game, salary, etc.), account (e.g cash, bank card, credit card, etc.);(4 col)
+2) Records contain amount, date, types of income or expense (e.g. food, game, salary, etc.), account (e.g cash, bank card, credit card, etc.);

-3) the records could be deleted and edited at any time;
+3) The records can be deleted or edited at any time;

-4) users could view their records by date, type, and account;
+4) The user could view their records by date, type, and account;

-5) the system should
-provide statistical report of users’ financial state (e.g. monthly income and expenses, percentage of food expenses, etc.); and
+5) The system should provide statistical report of users’ financial state (e.g. monthly income and expenses, percentage of food expenses, etc.);

-6) the accounting system allows budget setting.
-When expenses reach the budget, there should be an alert from the system.
+6) The accounting system allows budget setting.
+When expenses reach the budget, there should be an alert from the system;

-7) create a funtion to see the trend of the expense, warn if it exceed a certain threshold.
+7) Create a function to see the trend of the expense, warn before reaching exceed a certain threshold;

-problem setting:
-Assume that the goal is a constant

-how about we make a two dimension array?
-Acc_system[num of row][num of col]
-num of row= number of user
-num of col= number of entity

-the datum are saved in a text file such as (seperated by " "):
-1000 20190326 1337 food cash
+8) A login name and password will be required at the beginning to access different users;
+9) A sign up function can be used for new users;